search ]

 Client-Side Validation with JavaScript

-In addition to server-side validation, you can also prevent submission on the client side using JavaScript:
+In addition to server-side validation, you can also prevent submission on the client side using JavaScript.
+This provides instant feedback to the user:

 document.addEventListener('DOMContentLoaded', function () {